motioneye-project/motioneyeos/board/warp7/readme.txt

 USB port, and also a USB cable between the OTG warp7 port and the host PC.

-Copy u-boot.imx to the imx_usb_loader folder.
+Copy u-boot-dtb.imx to the imx_usb_loader folder.

-Load u-boot.imx via USB:
+Load u-boot-dtb.imx via USB:

-$ sudo ./imx_usb u-boot.imx
+$ sudo ./imx_usb u-boot-dtb.imx

 Then U-Boot should start and its messages will appear in the console program.